-Strategy 1: Investing in scholarship programs in Canada & abroad that find and nurture the next generation of leaders
+Strategy 1: Investing in scholarship programs that find and nurture the next generation of leaders

 We support leading scholarship and education programs that go beyond financial resources to foster the potential of young people to make significant contributions to society in every field.
 These scholarships and programs recognize the arc of growth of leadership qualities that spans a lifetime, and do not necessarily reward students for past accomplishments but challenge them to reach higher as they take on various roles throughout their lives.
 Our programs strive to ensure that students with potential have access to out-of-classroom experiences that will allow them to truly realize the fullest expression of that potential.
 We want students to have access to opportunities that will provide them practical tools, networks, role-models that will inspire them to take meaningful risks, stretch their intellectual curiosity, and go beyond conventional paths.